hit9/bitproto/docs/index.rst

 ------------

-Bitproto is a fast, lightweight and easy-to-use bit level data interchange data format for serializing data structures.
+Bitproto is a fast, lightweight and easy-to-use bit level data interchange format for serializing data structures.

 The protocol describing syntax looks like the great `protocol buffers <https://developers.google.com/protocol-buffers>`_ ,